aron0093/cytopath/docs/source/usage.rst

 Usage
 ====

 The entire process of inferring trajectories with Cytopath is divided into two steps.
 In the first step, a transition probability matrix is used to simulate possible differentiation paths.
-In the second step, the simulations are used to infer trajectories from root states to each terminal region (cluster containing terminal states).
+In the second step, the simulations are used to estimate trajectories from root states to each terminal region (cluster containing terminal states).

 Pre-processing
 --------------

-We assume that the user has already performed `velocity analysis <https://scvelo.readthedocs.io/>`_ at this point has the processed anndata object is in memory.
+We assume that the user has already performed `velocity analysis <https://scvelo.readthedocs.io/>`_ at this point and has the processed anndata object in memory.
 Following is an example of an anndata processed with scvelo.

 .. code-block:: console